FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 >
 > <!-- -->
 >
-> -   If the file still exists on the target Transfer CFT, then the next new file transfer (<span class="code">Report2</span>) enters a retry cycle while it waits for the previous file to be deleted (moved/copied).
+> -   If the file still exists on the target Transfer CFT, then the next new file transfer (`Report2`) enters a retry cycle while it waits for the previous file to be deleted (moved/copied).

 ### Example configuration